 The upcoming release cycle will significantly impact current iPhone pricing:

-When these models release, expect the following price impacts:
+When the iPhone 18 Pro models release, expect the following price impacts:

 One factor unique to the Apple ecosystem is their trade-in program, which can significantly reduce the effective cost of a new iPhone: